Hitch-22: New foreword

 The paperback edition of the book, published in 2011, featured a new foreword by Hitchens which mentions his newly diagnosed cancer: "I suffer from Stage Four oesophageal cancer," he writes.
 "There is no Stage Five."
 And "I hope it will not seem presumptuous to assume that anybody likely to have got as far as acquiring this paperback edition of my memoir will know that it was written by someone who, without appreciating it at the time, had become seriously and perhaps mortally ill...
 When the book was published, I had just turned sixty-one.
 I am writing this at a moment when, according to my doctors, I cannot be certain of celebrating another birthday."

 Critical reception

 Comments from critic Dwight Garner's article in The New York Times Book Review are quoted on the back cover.
 "Electric and electrifying...
 He has a mind like a Swiss Army knife, ready to carve up or unbolt an opponent's arguments with a flick of the wrist." and "It is a fascinating, funny, sad, incisive, and serious narrative...' by Alexander Waugh of The Spectator.

 Hitchens died of esophageal cancer in 2011, aged 62.
-His autobiography received positive reviews, and some critics felt his prose was impressive and wit was incisive.
+His autobiography received positive reviews, and some critics felt his prose was impressive and his wit incisive.